Cesar Chavez Central Library

 - Over 1,500 genealogy reference books.
-The primary emphasis of the collection is on United States research, although there are some general guides for doing genealogy in other (mostly European) countries.
-Additional items include publications from various hereditary societies; U.S. military and land records; San Joaquin County vital records and cemetery records; and books published by the San Joaquin Genealogical Society and other local authors.
+The primary emphasis of the collection is on United States research, although there are also books on special topic genealogy and guides to research in other countries.
+Additional items include local directories; publications from various hereditary societies; U.S. military and land records; San Joaquin County vital records and cemetery records; and books published by the San Joaquin Genealogical Society and other local authors.

 - Approximately 200 family histories from across the United States.

 - Approximately 175 periodicals from genealogical and historical societies.
 The SJGS currently subscribes to a dozen genealogy magazines.

 Materials in the Genealogy Collection are non-circulating and are for in-library use only; however, the library also owns many other circulating genealogy books that can be checked out and used at home.